 The Brewster Whitecaps are pleased to announce that our summer 2018 internship positions are accepting applications.
 Please consider the Whitecaps in 2018.
-A few positions are filled but most are open for 2018.
+Many positions are filled but some are still open for 2018.
+See the positions below.

 If you'd like to work hard, for free, at an exciting summer enterprise in the 2018 summer season on Cape Cod email Paige Ferraguto, our VP for Game Day Operations.
 See descriptions below.

 Love baseball?
 Want a career in Sports Management?
 Developing skills in Communication, Public Relations, Business, or some other appropriate field?
 Why not spend the summer at the ball field?

 The Brewster Whitecaps are supported by 14 -18 interns every season.
 Our game operations include setting up the fans' area before every game, so our thousands of fans have a memorable day at the game.
 We take donations at the gate, sell raffle tickets, hang sponsors' banners, welcome local groups, help sell souvenirs, and all the sideline tasks that enable the community to put a top-flight NCAA team on the field.

 Photography is another contribution an intern can make.
 We have an Official Photographer, but he's a professional who often can't be at games.
 An intern with a little experience can make a real difference to our on-line content.